wp-plugins/viral-sharing-buttons-by-up/readme.txt

 UP’s points-based sharing incentives give users a clear reason to share your content - helping raise your site’s viral coefficient.
 UP’s customizable platform and Viral Sharing Buttons help you optimize your content, blog posts and pages for more social sharing engagement, and a wider viral reach.

-What’s more - by signing up as an [UP Partner](https://www.upshare.co/partners/sign_up?origin=wp) for free, you can change the placement of your Viral Sharing Buttons, and you also get access to demographic data and viral sharing behavior to help you get to know your most viral users, and turn your visitors into social evangelists.
+What’s more - by signing up as an UP Partner for free, you can change the placement of your Social Buttons, and also get access to demographic data and social sharing behavior to help you get to know your most viral users, and turn your visitors into social media evangelists.

 You don’t just want people sharing your content – you want them to start CONVERSATIONS around your content that their social networks engage in and share.
 You also want your site to be PROMOTED to other users who are sharing similar sites on their social networks and social media accounts.
 Viral Sharing buttons are a great first step, but unlike other Sharing Button widgets, UP doesn’t stop there.